thirdweb-dev/python-sdk/docs/docs/erc20.md

 def allowance_of(owner: str, spender: str) -> CurrencyValue
 ```

-Get the allowance of the specified spender for a specified owner.
+Get the allowance of a spender for a specific owner

 ```python
 # Address of the wallet who owns the funds